spatialflow-io/spatialflow-python/src/spatialflow/_generated/docs/TestPointResponse.md

 # TestPointResponse

-Schema for test point response
+Schema for test point response.
+Provides both the legacy `results` array (unchanged for backward compatibility) and the new `matched_geofences` array with enhanced group information.

 ## Properties